The plight of a stranded goose has captured the attention of a historic neighborhood

 Okrent said there was a gaggle of 12 just three years ago and it dropped to nine last year.
 This year, he said, there are only six left, and there’s no clear answer why Stroudwater — home to Portland’s oldest home, the 1755 Tate House — is losing its geese.

+Gallo said that area rats, cats, foxes and skunks likely keep most of the geese’s eggs and chicks from ever reaching adulthood, while coyotes may be killing adults, who lack natural camouflage or the ability to fly away.

+“My gut feeling is that predators are going to get them,” she said.
+“I would not hold out great hope that they will persevere, because they’re not adapted to the environment.”

-Witt said she called Portland’s Animal Control Officer in hopes police could help the bird, but was told the city’s force wasn’t equipped to catch a goose in the water.
+Witt said she called Portland’s Animal Control Officer in hopes police could help at least the one stranded bird, but was told the city’s force wasn’t equipped to catch a goose in the water.
 A Portland police spokesman said he forwarded a request for comment to the Animal Control Officer’s supervisor Tuesday afternoon.

 Comments